 Instructions

-- Place the Oreo cookies in a food processor and pulse until finely crushed.
-If you don’t have a food processor, place the cookies in a sealed plastic bag and crush them with a rolling pin.
+- Place 35 Oreo cookies (about 14 oz / 396 g) in a food processor and pulse until finely crushed.
+If you do not have a food processor, place the cookies in a sealed plastic bag and crush them with a rolling pin.

-- Combine the Oreo crumbs with the cream cheese.
-Mix well until fully combined and smooth.
+- Add the crushed Oreo cookies to the cream cheese and mix until fully combined and smooth.

-- Roll the mixture into small balls, about 1 inch (2.50 cm) in diameter.
-Place them on a cutting board lined with parchment paper.
-Freeze in the freezer for 30 minutes to firm up.
+- Roll the mixture into small balls, about 1 inch (2.5 cm) wide.
+Place them on a parchment-lined tray or cutting board and freeze for 30 minutes until firm.

-- Using a fork, dip each chilled Oreo ball into the melted chocolate, ensuring it is fully coated.
-Tap off any excess chocolate and place the ball back on the parchment paper.
+- Dip each chilled Oreo ball into the melted chocolate using a fork.
+Let the excess chocolate drip off, then place the coated Oreo balls back onto the parchment paper.

 Notes